RAbu-Salma/rabu-salma.github.io/index.md

 1. Yixin Zou, Kaiwen Sun, Tanisha Afnan, **Ruba Abu-Salma**, Robin Brewer, and Florian Schaub.
 Cross-Contextual Examination of Older Adults’ Privacy Concerns, Behaviors, and Vulnerabilities.
 In Proceedings of Privacy-Enhancing Technologies (PoPETs), Bristol, UK, 2024.

 1. Lisa Mekioussa Malki, Ina Kaleva, Dilisha Patel, Mark Warner, and **Ruba Abu-Salma**.
 Exploring Privacy Practices of Female mHealth Apps in a Post-Roe World.
-In ACM Conference on Human Factors in Computing Systems (CHI), Honolulu, Hawaii, 2024.
+In ACM Conference on Human Factors in Computing Systems (CHI), Honolulu, Hawaii, USA, 2024.

 1. Mohammad Tahaei, **Ruba Abu-Salma**, and Awais Rashid.
 Stuck in the Permissions With You: Developer & End-User Perspectives on App Permissions & Their Privacy Ramifications.
 In ACM Conference on Human Factors in Computing Systems (CHI), Hamburg, Germany, 2023.